 Box doesn’t disclose its sales.
 The company offers customers some free access to servers, then charges for additional services.
 Its business-access plan costs $15 a month per user.

-The company has raised $162 million from investors including Salesforce.com Inc. (CRM) and SAP Ventures, the venture capital firm affiliated with software maker SAP AG.
+The company has raised $162 million from investors including Salesforce.com Inc. (CRM:US) and SAP Ventures, the venture capital firm affiliated with software maker SAP AG.
 (SAP)

 Still, Box faces significant competition.
 Oracle, the largest seller of database software, has been making acquisitions to broaden its offerings in cloud computing.
 In February, it agreed to buy Taleo Corp., a maker of online human- resources software, for $1.9 billion.